LorenzoZaccagnini/decentralizedstarnotary/README.md

 ## Prerequisites/Dependencies

 1. Install Node.js.
 [Check here](https://nodejs.org/en/download/)
-2. Once you have node, then install truffle and parcel bulnder as global dependencies. by running this command from the terminal
+2. Once you have node, then install truffle and parcel bundler as global dependencies. by running this command from the terminal
     ```
         npm install -g truffle